 The World Snooker Championship is the premier event on the World Snooker calendar, being the most prestigious and prize money on offer.
 First held in 1927, the ‘modern’ era of the Championship began in 1969 when the tournament became a knock-out tournament.
 In the modern era, Stephen Hendry is the most successful player having won 7 times throughout the 1990’s, followed by Steve Davis, Ray Reardon and Ronnie O’Sullivan with 6 titles.

-Ronnie O’Sullivan of England is the defending champion, winning his sixth Championship in 2020 after defeating Kyren Wilson 18-8 in the Final.
+Mark Selby of England is the defending champion, winning his fourth Championship in 2021 after defeating Shaun Murphy 18-15 in the Final.

 When is the World Snooker Championship?